Towers Department Stores

 Towers, operating as Bonimart in Quebec, was a Canadian discount department store chain owned by the Oshawa Group, a now-defunct grocery retailer and distributor.

 History

 Towers Marts began as a New York-based chain.
-The first Canadian store was opened in November 1960 in Scarborough, Toronto (at the corner of Lawrence Ave.
-East and Midland Ave.).
-After the chain went bankrupt in 1963, a group of Towers concessionaires, incorporated as Allied Towers Merchants Ltd., purchased the 13 Canadian stores and began operating as a Canada-only chain.
+The first Canadian store was opened on November 15, 1960 in Scarborough, Ontario (at the corner of Lawrence Ave.
+East and Midland Ave).
+In March 1962, a group of Towers concessionaires incorporated as Allied Towers Merchants Ltd. After Towers Marts went bankrupt in 1963, Allied Towers Merchants Ltd., purchased the 13 Canadian stores, initially acquiring only 43% of the outstanding shares and eventually getting full control of these Towers stores.